Join millions of Canadians who have already trusted Loans Canada

 You’re finally ready to buy a home.
 Congrats!
 But in order to make that dream a reality, you’ll have to take out a mortgage first.
 And when it comes to mortgages, there are plenty of factors to consider, including the amortization period.

-Different amortization periods will change the amount that your monthly mortgage payments will be.
+The amortization period you choose will impact your mortgage payments.
 Shorter amortization periods are typically associated with higher payment amounts, while the opposite is true for longer periods.

-The question is, how long should you amortize your mortgage for?
+The question is, how long should you amortize your mortgage?

 An amortization period is the amount of time that you will be given to fully repay your mortgage.
 This time period will depend on the size of your down payment and the length of time that you are eligible to choose.